Rayyan-Oumlil/CustoFlow/docs/ARCHITECTURE.md

 - **Maintainability**: Easier to update individual agents
 - **Scalability**: Can scale agents independently
 - **Accuracy**: Better routing = better responses
+- **A2A Protocol**: Agents can collaborate directly for context-aware responses

 ### Why Supabase (PostgreSQL)?
 - **Production-Ready**: Full-featured database with RLS policies